 - Power tools, including a miter saw, a table saw, a belt sander, a drill press, and multiple hand tools.

-- A bank of 3D printers, including multiple Prusa i3 Mark 3s, and a large format Fusion printer.
+- Fifteen(15) 3D printers, including multiple Prusa i3 Mark 3s, and a large format Fusion printer.

 - Large bed CNC (computer-controlled machining) router.